 Click on the

 advanced mode button to see the boiling point of water and the air pressure at the altitude you've set in the calculator.

 Trying to lose weight?
 Eat eggs!

-A small egg (38 g) contains only 54 calories, medium one (44 g) around 63 kcal and large (50 g) approximately 72 kcal, with around 55 calories in the egg yolk and 17 in the white part.
+A small egg (38 g) contains only 54 calories, a medium one (44 g) around 63 kcal, and a large (50 g) approximately 72 kcal, with around 55 calories in the egg yolk and 17 in the white part.
 That's nothing!
 Especially if you are comparing it to the nutritional bomb you get with every single egg:

-- Fats – one egg contains ~5 grams of fat (1.6 g of saturated), concentrated in the yolk.
+Fats – one egg contains ~5 grams of fat (1.6 g of saturated) concentrated in the yolk.
 Most of those fats are the "good" ones, crucial in a balanced diet.
 Eggs are also a good source of healthy omega-3 fatty acids, which helps to protect your heart.

-- Vitamins and nutrients – eggs are an excellent source of vitamins (A, D, E, K, B12), iron, folate, selenium, but also lutein and zeaxanthin (antioxidants that reduce your risk of eye diseases) and choline (essential brain nutrient).
+Vitamins and nutrients – eggs are an excellent source of vitamins (A, D, E, K, B12), iron, folate, selenium, but also lutein and zeaxanthin (antioxidants that reduce your risk of eye diseases), and choline (essential brain nutrient).